Nakaya-Ryo/SASPACer/README.md

   complete_generation=Y
 )
 ~~~
+You can learn from the following training materials by Bartosz Jablonski for source files and folders structure of SAS packages.
+[My first SAS Package -a How To](https://github.com/yabwon/SAS_PACKAGES/blob/main/SPF/Documentation/SAS(r)%20packages%20-%20the%20way%20to%20share%20(a%20how%20to)-%20Paper%204725-2020%20-%20extended.pdf)
+[SAS Packages - The Way To Share (a How To)](https://github.com/yabwon/SAS_PACKAGES/blob/main/SPF/Documentation/SAS(r)%20packages%20-%20the%20way%20to%20share%20(a%20how%20to)-%20Paper%204725-2020%20-%20extended.pdf)

 ## Version history
+0.0.5(14June2025)	: easyArch=1 was set in %generatePackage() used in complete_generation=Y
 0.0.4(29May2025)	: Codes were brushed up and enhanced documents
 0.0.3(20April2025)	: Bugs fixed and enhanced documents (separated internal macros, fixed bugs, limitations and notes added)
 0.0.2(20April2025)	: Minor updates